What Happens If People Agree to a Contract Before Finishing Negotiating the Terms of the Deal?

 Understanding When An Agreement Is Just An Agreement to Agree Rather Than a Legally Binding Contract

-People may be in a trusting relationship and agree to enter into a deal without finalization of all details.
-This situation is most likely where businesses with a long history of favourable dealings lends decision makers to commit to a deal before all details of the deal are known.
+When it comes to the law, people will often agree to disagree as a means to end an argument; however, and ironically, the law forbids an agreement to agree.
+Essentially, parties are unable to, figuratively, sign a blank sheet where the essential terms of a contract will be filled in later.
 Without enough of the details required to fulfill the essential terms of a legally binding agreement, even when the parties are intending to agree and are willing to agree, if the essential details are lacking, any agreement at this stage is premature and failing to constitute as an enforceable contract.

 For the creation of a legally binding contract, the terms must be certain and complete at the time of agreement.
 If the essential terms undetermined, even if the parties agree that the terms will be determined and accepted at a later date, such is insufficient whereas it was said by the Supreme Court in the case of Murphy v.
 McSorley, et al, 1929 CanLII 29 (SCC), SCR 542 that an agreement containing the term, "balance to be arranged" was insufficient to establish the necessary completeness and clarity for the meeting of the minds required within the formation of a contractual relationship.

 In the Court of Appeal case of Brown's Cleaners and Tailors Limited v.
 OMERS Realty Corporation, 2010 ONCA 599, involving commercial lease renewal discussions, it was also said that where essential terms of the lease were without finalization, the terms in this case being the terms of rental payment as well as the term of the lease, such was insufficient to establish a binding contract and was at most an agreement to agree.
 Specifically, it was stated: